SimoneFumagalli/Software_and_Computing/README.md

         graphs = self.neurons_configuration(fits[i]) # Use of neurons_configuration function
 ```

 * The `clf` function is used to make the classification and prediction of a single model, in order to reduce so the number of function to implement in the script.
-An example can be seen in the `Simulation` paragraph.
+An example can be seen in the `Result` paragraph.
 ```python
 def clf(self, i, x_train, x_test, y_train, y_test, validation_size: float = None):
     '''